Fret: Fret buzz

-Fret buzz is evident in some famous recordings; an example is "Friends" by Led Zeppelin (although this example is undoubtedly caused by alternate open tunings that reduce string tension).
-In some songs, such as "My Last Serenade" by Killswitch Engage, the guitars are tuned to Dropped C and the low tension of the strings is used to create fret buzz by the bass player in order to create a dirty sound.

 History

 England, c.
 1310 C.E.
 Angel holding a citole.
 There are frets drawn over the body of the instrument, where it is unlikely that gut frets could be placed.

 Iraq.
 Drawing of a lute by Safi al-Din from a 1333 copy of his book, Kitab al-Adwār.

 France, Utrecht Psalter, c.
 850. During the Carolingian Renaissance an Anglo Saxon artist drew an image of a cythara with frets.